 The researchers looked at 869 cord blood samples banked over 15 years, from 1999 to 2015.
 All babies were born after 35-weeks of gestation, and the cord was clamped 60 seconds after birth.
 Only samples with a total volume of 91mL (milliliters) were included in the final analysis.

-Also, in terms of storage, only samples with more than a billion cells were processed and cryopreserved.
+Also, only samples with more than a billion cells were processed and cryopreserved.
 In agreement with previous research, they found a link between higher placental weight and vacuum-assisted vaginal deliveries.
 The likelihood of having more than a billion cells per sample (and the bankability) was higher with bigger placentas and with vacuum-assisted delivery.

 They also found a link between bankability and the amount of liquid administered to the mother.
 The bankability decreased by about 30%, with each 500mL of liquid infused.
-It was hypothesized that hemodilution, where the number of cells is diluted or reduced as a result of an increase in the amount of liquid, may be responsible.
+It was hypothesized that hemodilution, where the number of cells is diluted or reduced due to an increase in the amount of liquid, may be responsible.

 The researchers were also able to generate a chart (called a nomogram), which can now be used to predict the bankability of a cord blood sample.
-As you see below, the chart is based on the three variables they found were linked to bankability.
-The hope is, as research into this field grows, we can identify more and more external factors that can be managed by delivery teams to increase the likelihood of your baby’s precious stem cell sample from being preserved.
+The chart is based on the three variables linked to bankability: weight of the placenta, delivery method and how much fluid was given to the mother during labour.
+As research into this field grows, we can identify more and more external factors that can be managed by delivery teams to increase the likelihood of your baby’s precious stem cell sample from being preserved.